Do you need resume help? Upload your resume for a complimentary expert review.

-AARP represents the needs of nearly 38 million members with lifestyles and political views as diverse as any group in the United States.
+AARP represents the needs of the more than 100 million older Americans with lifestyles and political views as diverse as any group in the United States.
 Developing public policy recommendations that serve such diversity is a formidable task.
 We concentrate on the issues most important to those in the 50+ community as they age: economic security; health care; access to affordable, quality long-term care; creating and maintaining livable communities; consumer protections; caregiving; and ensuring that our democracy works better for all.

-Read about the issues, topics and trends of interest to people 50 and older.
-Access infographics, deep data dives and state-specific surveys.
+Read about the issues, topics and trends of interest to people 50 and older

 For more information or to submit feedback, please send an email to email@example.com